-sioned for MEMPHYS.
+Following studies performed for the UNO detector, the detection efficiency for $p \rightarrow e^+ \pi^0$ is 43% for a 20" PMT coverage of 40% or its equivalent, as envisioned for MEMPHYS.
 The corresponding estimated atmospheric neutrino induced background is at the level of 2.25 events/Mton year.
 From these efficiencies and background levels, proton decay sensitivity as a function of detector exposure can be estimated.
-A $10^{35}$ years partial lifetime ( $\tau_p/B$ ) could be reached at the 90% C.L. for a 5 Mton year exposure (10 years) with MEMPHYS (similar to case A in Fig. 5).
+A 1035 years partial lifetime (τ_p/B) could be reached at the 90% C.L. for a 5 Mton year exposure (10 years) with MEMPHYS (similar to case A in Fig. 5).
 Beyond that exposure, tighter cuts may be envisaged to further reduce the atmospheric neutrino background to 0.15 events/Mton year, by selecting quasi exclusively the free proton decays.

-The positron and the two photons issued from the $\pi^0$ gives clear events in the GLACIER detector.
-The $\pi^0$ is absorbed by the nucleus in 45% of the cases.
+The positron and the two photons issued from the π^0 gives clear events in the GLACIER detector.
+The π^0 is absorbed by the nucleus in 45% of the cases.
 Assuming a perfect particle and track identification, one may expect a 45% efficiency and a background level of 1 event/Mton year.
 For a 1 Mton year (10 years) exposure with GLACIER one reaches $\tau_p/B > 0.4 \times 10^{35}$ years at the 90% C.L.
-(Fig. 6).
+(Fig. 7).